 Travel three blocks east of Downtown Dallas and you will find Deep Ellum.
 It is a conglomerate of unique shops, eclectic ...
 More

 Travel three blocks east of Downtown Dallas and you will find Deep Ellum.
 It is a conglomerate of unique shops, eclectic restaurants and residential lofts.
-Previously deserted historic buildings and warehouses are now thriving with people eating, working, living and playing.
-Deep Ellum is home to numerous clubs, featuring an array of music, from blues and jazz to reggae and alternative rock, but it is also home to various theatrical and artistic venues.
-For a sampling of the best music the district has to offer, come out on the first Friday of any month, where you will get into five participating clubs for five dollars.
+Previously deserted historic buildings and warehouses are now alive with people eating, working, living and playing.
+Deep Ellum is home to numerous clubs, featuring an array of musical genres, from blues and jazz to reggae and alternative rock.
+It is also home to various theatrical and artistic venues.

 As a homeowner in Deep Ellum I think that Samjow must have driven through without stopping or talking to anyone who is familiar with the area.
 Aside from the many local restaurants and galleries in the area, the development of the DART rail is brining in more residents and businesses every day.
 With the zoning changes and the intended renovation of 10 sq. blocks by a large real estate developer, Deep Ellum is flourishing again while retaining its original charm.